by Steve Bennett

 Level 2 Event Specific Coach

-This course usually involves a 1 week residential school and a 3hr Exam plus practical exam involving the actual coaching of athletes.
+This course typically includes a one-week residential school.
+It also has a three-hour exam and a practical exam.
+The practical exam involves coaching athletes directly.
 The course is designed to give the committed coach a broad background in the Sports Sciences, and a higher level

 of knowledge in one area of Track & Field Coaching.